Notice of Pre-AIA or AIA Status

 an actuator configured to effect movement of the at least one propeller to control motion of the unmanned vehicle within the liquid inside the conduit [Skrinde ¶ 0120 “Each assembly and module capable of articulation uses actuators to control power and movement”]

-With respect to claim 4: Skrinde as modified by Du discloses the unmanned vehicle of claim 1.
-Skrinde further teaches further comprising:
+With respect to claim 4: Skrinde as modified by Du and Little discloses the unmanned vehicle of claim 1.
+Skrinde further teaches wherein

-at least one arm associated with the vehicle body and configured to be selectively deployed away from the vehicle body and toward an inner diameter of the conduit [Skrinde ¶ 0075 “The SROV is able to utilize its sensors and obstacle avoiding or obstacle following programs to be able to negotiate a changing environment (Fig. 8) including the ability to retract its Extensible Arm Unit (1500) or to be able to angle its Wrist Unit (1520) in order to position Tools in contour with changing surface angles or conditions.”
-And Figure 15D],
+the least one arm is configured to be selectively deployed away from the vehicle body and toward an inner diameter of the conduit [Skrinde ¶ 0075 “The SROV is able to utilize its sensors and obstacle avoiding or obstacle following programs to be able to negotiate a changing environment (Fig. 8) including the ability to retract its Extensible Arm Unit (1500) or to be able to angle its Wrist Unit (1520) in order to position Tools in contour with changing surface angles or conditions.”
+And Figure 15D], and

 However, in a related field of invention, Du does teach further comprising a global positioning system (GPS) module [Du ¶ 0054 “The companioning device 404 tracks the robotic detector 402 in the pipeline 401 using the magnetic fields signals 405 and determines its geo-positions with the GPS 423.”].